razordevel/elevator/testsystem/ccdl/userfunctions/README.md

 1. Run 'make lib' to build your library.
 2. Run 'make install DESTDIR=/tmp' to test the installation process.

+## Installing the library as root

-Consider building an rpm package instead of installing the library with 'make install'!
+1. Consider building an rpm package instead of installing the library with 'make install'!
+2. Run 'sudo make install' to install.